-Direct Entry Programme Aims
+Direct Entry programme aims

-The aim of the Direct Entry Programme is to:
+The aim of the Direct Entry programme is to:

-- Identify talented individuals who will bring new perspectives and diverse backgrounds to support the continuous development of policing, and impact on the management and culture of the service. - Support individuals' development to perform effectively at either the role of inspector or superintendent. - Support individuals' continuing development to reach at least the level of superintendent or chief officer ranks during their careers.
+- identify talented individuals who will bring new perspectives and diverse backgrounds to support the continuous development of policing, and impact on the management and culture of the service - support individuals' development to perform effectively at the role of inspector - support individuals' continuing development to reach at least the level of superintendent during their careers.

-Overview of the Selection Process
+Overview of the selection process

-To be considered for the Direct Entry Programme candidates will complete the online National Application Form.
-Candidates must first meet the national eligibility criteria before completing the application form itself.
-This is conducted through a series of questions online.
-Candidates should note that alongside national eligibility criteria, forces may have their own specific eligibility criteria which can be found on force websites.
-Following submission of an application, the force will carry out an in-force sift.
-Those successful at the in-force sift will then be invited to attend the Direct Entry National Assessment Centre hosted by the College of Policing.
+To be considered for the Direct Entry programme, candidates will complete the online national application form.
+This form includes questions concerning the national eligibility criteria and other personal details.

+Candidates must first meet the national eligibility criteria before completing the application form itself; this is conducted through a series of online questions.
+It is essential that candidates refer to the guidance contained in this document before, and when answering, the eligibility questions.
+Alongside national eligibility criteria, forces may have their own specific eligibility criteria which can be found on their websites.
+Following submission of an application, each force will carry out an in-force sifting process which can vary from force to force and may contain more than one stage.
+Those successful at the in-force sift will then be invited to attend the Direct Entry National Assessment Centre, hosted by the College of Policing.

-Those candidates who are recommended at the National Assessment Centre will then be considered by their chosen force against vacancies available.
+Those candidates successfully recommended at the National Assessment Centre will then be considered by their chosen force against available vacancies.

-Candidates are can only apply to one force and must select who they are applying to in the application form.
-The 2019 Direct Entry national application form and Lead Beyond website contain details of the participating forces at the time of the application window going live.
+Candidates can only apply to one force and must select which they are applying to in the application form.
+The 2020 Direct Entry national application form and Lead Beyond website contain details of the participating forces at the time of the application window going live.

-Eligibility Criteria
+Eligibility criteria